NebulousLabs/Sia/README.md

   Port forwarding is how you let your router know that it's okay for other Sia peers to connect to you.
 If you are behind a firewall, you will most likely need to do this.
 By default, Sia traffic happens on port 9988.
 The specific instructions for forwarding a port varies by router.
-Consult this guide for more information: portfoward.com.
+Consult [this guide](http://portforward.com/) for more information.

   In future versions, we will add support for UPnP, which will allow you to skip this step.